HerrMotz/bachelor-thesis/publication/main.typ

 ] <def:qualifiers>

 #figure(
-  caption: [A visualisation of a qualified statement with two qualifiers (the triples with the edges $q_1, q_2$) using the terms introduced in @def:qualifiers and $u,u',u''$ are valid local names.
-The boxes indicate the three subgraphs this qualified statement consists of: red box for the qualified relationship, green box for one qualifier and the violet box for the other qualifier.
-All nodes in this figure form the qualified statement in the broader sense.], image("Qualifier_abstract.svg", width: 60%)
+  caption: [A visualisation of a qualified statement with two qualifiers using the terms introduced in @def:qualifiers and $u,u',u''$ are valid local names.
+The red box indicates the qualified relationship, the green box one qualifier and the violet box the other qualifier.], image("Qualifier_abstract.svg", width: 49%)
 )

 = Mapping <heading:mapping>